AlexisCastro12/PacMen-Factory/README.md

 The region where each pacman will move (container delimited with gold dots) is shown in the application's user interface.
 Just click the add pacman button and then start the game.
 You will start to see the movement of the character.

-You can add as many pacmans as you want before or after starting the game.
+You can add as many Pac-Mans as you want before or after starting the game.

 ## :wrench: Support